 ORS 250.035(2)(d) requires that the ballot title contain a "concise and impartial statement of not more than 125 words summarizing the state measure and its major effect."
 Ms. Uherbelau respectfully submits that the summary is flawed for the reasons set forth above.
 Specifically, the summary does not set forth that the initiative would create a commission that is disproportionately weighted in favor of Republicans.
-The summary is flawed for the following additional reasons:

-• "Specific requirements for membership" is vague and uninformative.
+The summary is flawed for the following additional reasons: - "Specific requirements for membership" is vague and uninformative.
 The summary must provide some specificity as to whom is qualified to become a commissioner and who is disqualified from becoming a commissioner.
-The initiative's discriminatory impact on young voters, newly naturalized citizens, recent immigrants to Oregon, individuals who have participated in political processes, their immediate family members and in-laws is an effect that needs to be included in the summary.

-- The summary is underinclusive, because it does not inform voters that the initiative would transfer redistricting from democratically elected representatives to an unelected commission. - The summary is underinclusive, because it mentions only some of the new district criteria required by the initiative without addressing other criteria that are eliminated or may be impacted.
+The initiative's discriminatory impact on younger voters, newly naturalized citizens, recent immigrants to Oregon, newly registered voters, individuals who have participated in political processes, their immediate family members and in-laws is an effect that needs to be included in the summary. - The summary is underinclusive, because it does not inform voters that the initiative would transfer redistricting from democratically elected representatives to an unelected commission. - Consistent with the Court's explicit guidance in Fletchall, the summary should advise that the initiative would create an "entirely new" commission. - The summary is underinclusive, because it mentions only some of the new district criteria required by the initiative without addressing other criteria that are eliminated or may be impacted.
 Importantly, here the initiative would make the extant statutory requirement that districts not divide communities of common interest subservient to other criteria.
-IP 57, § 7(4)(a)(d).
+IP 58, § 7(4)(a)(d).
 That impact must be addressed.
-See, e.g., Fletchall, 365 Or at 117 (mentioning new district criteria in initiative without addressing impact on "a requirement of longstanding importance in Oregon redistricting law that communities of common interest be preserved causes the summary to be underinclusive and, ultimately, inaccurate"). - The word "competitiveness" is inaccurate, and appears to have been used by the initiative's chief petitioners to engineer a favorable ballot title.
+See, e.g., Fletchall, 365 Or at 117 (mentioning new district criteria in initiative without addressing impact on "a requirement of longstanding importance in Oregon redistricting law that communities of common interest be preserved causes the summary to be underinclusive and, ultimately, inaccurate"). - The word "competitiveness" is inaccurate and appears to have been used by the initiative's chief petitioners to engineer a favorable ballot title.
 It should not appear in the ballot title, even if flagged with quotation marks and a parenthetical "(undefined)".
 See Tauman v.
 Myers, 343 Or 299, 303-304 (2007) (defined term from initiative may not appear in ballot title if term is inaccurate or used in a confusing way).
-Rather, the summary should inform voters that the initiative would impose districting criteria that would have the commission take partisan considerations into account when creating districts. - The summary does not address the severe restriction on the legislature's authority to pass laws relating to the commission or the absence of judicial oversight over the commission, the commissioner screening process and commissioner selection. - The summary does not address the onerous process for removing an incompetent or bad acting commissioner. - The summary does not address the expanded authority and responsibility given to the Secretary of State regarding screening of commissioners and assisting the commission. - The summary does not address numerous inconsistencies and ambiguities in the initiative.
-For example: - The initiative requires a panel of administrative law judges to unanimously approve a pool of applicants but does not address what happens if the panel fails or refuses to do so or if there are not sufficient qualified administrative law judges (given the criteria) to undertake the selection process. - O The initiative does not address what happens if a commissioner changes party affiliation (or non-affiliation) after appointment.
+Rather, the summary should inform voters that the initiative would impose districting criteria that would have the commission take partisan considerations into account when creating districts.